wbeardall/scheduler-tools/README.md

 ### `queue-status`

-This utility simply prints the repository `README.md` to your terminal for easy access to the documentation.
+This utility fetches the current job queue on a cluster and displays it in the default spreadsheet editor on your machine for

 #### Usage